 Our environmental footprint

-As a part of GE Aviation, we are signatories to the UN Global Compact and committed to playing our part in creating a more sustainable future for generations to come.
-GE Aviation has set a goal to be carbon neutral for scope 1 and 2 emissions by 2030 and Dowty Propellers has a nine-year sustainability roadmap that elaborates on the journey to achieving that goal.
+As a part of GE Aerospace, we are signatories to the UN Global Compact and committed to playing our part in creating a more sustainable future for generations to come.
+GE Aerospace has set a goal to be carbon neutral for scope 1 and 2 emissions by 2030 and Dowty has a nine-year sustainability roadmap that elaborates on the journey to achieving that goal.
 Some of our current sustainability initiatives and activities are illustrated here.

 Solvent emissions are associated with the spraying of polyurethane and paint coatings onto composite propeller blades.
 We use the best technology available in our carbon abatement plant to maximize the reduction of Volatile Organic Compounds (VOCs) that are a by-product of our paint shop.